 Many people don’t have a full understanding of addiction.
 They might believe, for instance, that a person lacks inner strength or willpower.
 People tend to believe that a person has some sort of personal flaw that is driving them to drink or use drugs again and again.
 People also tend to believe that a person should be able to stop; all they need to do is decide to do it.
 With a little inner strength and perseverance, they should be able to quit.

-However, research and a greater understanding of addiction has shown that this is simply not true.
+However, research and a greater understanding of addiction have shown that this is simply not true.
 Sadly, when a person is addicted to drugs or alcohol, they will often have a hard time quitting, even if they wanted to.
-Addiction is an illness that changes the brain in certain ways which creates compulsive drug-seeking behavior.
-Because of this a person can’t just decide to quit, they will need more than just willpower and a firm intention.
+Addiction is an illness that changes the brain in certain ways, which creates compulsive drug-seeking behavior.
+Because of this, a person can’t just decide to quit.
+They will need more than just willpower and a firm intention.

 Even after a person gets help for addiction, those strong urges may still be there.
 However, the support of a sober community, professional help, and the assistance of family and friends can aid a person in staying sober.
-In fact, one of the most important things in recovery is a person’s involvement in a community of those who are focused on sobriety.
-Prior to being in such a community, a person will tend to be focused on their cravings and triggers and compulsions to use.
+One of the most important things in recovery is a person’s involvement in a community of those who are focused on sobriety.
+Before being in such a community, a person will tend to be focused on their cravings and triggers and compulsions to use.
 Recovery without a community can be risky and may lead to relapse.